-- 2. The weighting of the shares contained in the basket will change during the term of the certificates in accordance with the development of the current market price of the individual share with the number of the relevant share (fixed on 25.07.07 by the issuer) always remaining constant.
+- 2. The weighting of the shares contained in the basket will change during the term of the certificates in accordance with the development of the current market price of the individual share with the number of the relevant share (fixed on 25.07.2008 by the issuer) always remaining constant, excluding actions required by corporate actions.
 (This means that if the market price of a share increases more than that of another share, the weighting for the first share shall increase accordingly). - 3.
+The "Initial fixing date" is unless of an adjustment event (see line 48 below) on 25 July 2008. - 4.
 In case of foreign currency shares contained in the basket, the conversion of the respective current market price from the respective foreign currency into the corresponding product currency is done on the basis of the respective actual FC/PC conversion rate.